-One the other hand, if you lack the time or culinary inspiration, you can buy baby food at the supermarket.
-Most baby store food you’ll find is of excellent quality, since they must meet strict safety guidelines set by the U.S. Food and Drug Administration.
-Just check that any food you may buy meets the following requirements:
+On the other hand, if you don’t have time or lack culinary inspiration, you can buy baby food at the supermarket.
+Most baby store food you’ll find is of excellent quality, just check that any food you may buy meets the following requirements:

 - It is made with natural food.